hkust-taco/superf/README.md

 ## Running the web demo locally

-To run the demo on your computer, compile the project with `sbt fastOptJS`, then open the `local_testing.html` file in your browser.
+To run the demo on your computer, compile the project with SBT command `fastOptJS`, then open the `local_testing.html` file in your browser.

-You can make changes to the type inference code in `shared/src/main/scala/mlscript`, have it compile to JavaScript on file change with command `sbt ~fastOptJS`, and immediately see the results in your browser by refreshing the page with `F5`.
+You can make changes to the type inference code in `shared/src/main/scala/mlscript`, have it compile to JavaScript on file change with command `~fastOptJS`, and immediately see the results in your browser by refreshing the page with `F5`.